drmason789/qdomyos-zwift/docs/50_writing_tests.md

 In the test project
 * add a new device name constant to the DeviceIndex class.
 * locate the implementation of DeviceTestDataindex::Initialize and build the test data from a call to DeviceTestDataIndex::RegisterNewDeviceTestData(...)
-* pass the device name constant defined in ProductIndex to the call to DeviceTestDataIndex::RegisterNewDeviceTestData(...).
+* pass the device name constant defined in the DeviceIndex class  to the call to DeviceTestDataIndex::RegisterNewDeviceTestData(...).

 The tests are not organised around real devices that are handled, but the bluetoothdevice subclass that handles them - the "driver" of sorts.